mvilrokx/autd-js-front-end-dev-guide/chapter-4/README.md

     "watch": "babel -w src -d dist -s"
 ```

 At this point, you do actually have to stop Babel in the terminal that is "watching" and restart it.
 Babel only watches for changes in the JavaScript code, not in the actual Babel configuration.
-In order to pick up the fact that you now also want to generate Source Maps, you have to stop and restart watch:
+In order to pick up the fact that you now also want to generate Source Maps, stop and restart watch:

 ```bash
 $ npm run watch